mbektic/Simple-SESH-Sumary/README.md

  - If you wish to change the default settings, they are found in the `config.py` file.
    - You can also run the script like so `python.exe .\GenerateHTMLSummary.py --skip-gui`
    - It will skip the GUI and just generate the report with the values in `config.py`
+     - The default directory is `sesh` in the same folder as the `GenerateHTMLSummary.py` file.

 ## IMPORTANT NOTES